Leo02016/FairGen/README.md

 ### Code for the paper: [FairGen: Towards Fair Graph Generation](https://arxiv.org/html/2303.17743v3)

 # Introduction
 FairGen is an end-to-end deep generative model that can directly learn from the raw graph while preserving the fair graph structure of both the majority and minority groups.
-It jointly trains a label-informed graph generation module and a fair representation learning module by progressively learning the behaviors of the protected and unprotected groups, from the `easy' concepts to the `hard' ones.
+It jointly trains a label-informed graph generation module and a fair representation learning module by progressively learning the behaviors of the protected and unprotected groups, from the 'easy' concepts to the 'hard' ones.
 In addition, it incorporates a generic context sampling strategy for graph generative models, which is proven to be capable of fairly capturing the contextual information of each group with a high probability.

 ### Requirement: